f-dangel/backpack/README.md

 - Estimates of the gradient variance or second moment
 - Approximate second-order information (diagonal and Kronecker approximations)

+**Motivation:** Computation of most quantities is not necessarily expensive (often just a small modification of the existing backward pass where backpropagated information can be reused).
+But it is difficult to do in the current software environment.

 ## Installation
 ```bash
 pip install backpack-for-pytorch